Strep Throat Treatment in Federal Way, WA

-For over 30 years, Surgical Associates Northwest has provided ENT treatments and services at their ENT offices in Auburn and Federal Way, WA.
-Meet with our ENT specialists to learn more about our strep throat treatment options, by calling (253) 833-4050 to schedule your consultation.
+For over 30 years, Surgical Associates Northwest has provided ENT treatments and services at our ENT clinics in Auburn and Federal Way, WA.
+Meet with our ENT doctors to learn more about our strep throat treatment options, by calling (253) 833-4050 to schedule your consultation.

 Symptoms of strep throat are commonly associated with other illnesses or infections.

 - Pain upon swallowing